Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 Located in the heart of Manali, 2 km from the Mall Road, nestled between pine trees, the Hadimba Devi temple is an unconventionally architectured shrine dedicated to Hadimba Devi, the wife of Bhima and mother of Ghatothkach.
 The place is generally over-crowded but you can make a quick stop here, since it's in Manali, close to most hotels.
 There are some locals who offer fluffy rabbits for you to hold and take pictures with, at a minimal cost.
 I'm not sure how ethical their practice is or whether those bunnies are properly cared for so when you visit, make sure to ask the women to take good care of the rabbits!

-Uphill, away from the crowded, jam packed streets of new Manali, on the outskirts, lies old Manali, 3 km from the main city.
+Uphill, away from the crowded, packed streets of new Manali, on the outskirts, lies old Manali, 3 km from the main city.
 Giving off a hipster vibe with streets surrounded on both sides by souvenir shops selling hippie clothes and accessories, Old Manali is famous among backpackers, foreigners and youngsters.
-Backpacker hostels, Italian food and pizza joints are what attract the young crowds.
+Backpacker hostels, Israeli food and pizza joints are what attract the young crowds to Old Manali.
 More than that, it's the tranquillity of sitting in a quiet hotel, away from the city, surrounded by hills and streams that draws one to Old Manali.
 While this is not a Manali attraction, it's a place to go for soul searching and cool vibes.
-Some of the best places to visit near Old Manali are the Manu temple, Vashisht village (which has a hot spring) and Jogini falls.

 Kasol is a hippie paradise located outside Manali.
 In fact, it's the ideal day trip from Manali.
 However I highly recommend that you stay here a day or two just to soak in the good vibes (*wink*) and devour the delicious Israeli food.
 Manikaran is another popular Manali attraction near Kasol.
 This place houses a Gurudwara (a place of worship for the Sikh community).
 There's an afternoon langar where food is prepared by the lovely community to feed anyone who visits the Gurudwara.
 What makes this place unique is that the food isn't cooked using any traditional method.
 In fact, food here is cooked using the hot water of the river flowing next to the Gurudwara.
 It's one of the most unique sights!